 Infrastructure & Construction

-Much needed new investment will give confidence to others, but the changes to fiscal rules to unlock up to £57bn of infrastructure spending, must be supported by changes to how infrastructure is planned and delivered.
+The much-needed new investment will give confidence to others, but the changes to fiscal rules to unlock up to £57bn of infrastructure spending must be supported by changes to how infrastructure is planned and delivered.
 Nailing the delivery, and continuing to address planning issues, would accelerate the delivery of Britain’s £800bn infrastructure pipeline and could see delivering of £800bn of works - all of which could help create hundreds of thousands of jobs and boost GDP.
 We welcome the Government’s commitment to seek international investment, and changes in rules to attract it will help boost confidence and encourage other players to seek opportunities.

 Our professionals, working to standards and experienced in project delivery, are integral to this work.